 The final results:

-This lemon dishwasher detergent keeps in the fridge for about 4 to 5 months.
+This lemon/lime dishwasher detergent keeps in the fridge for about 4 to 5 months.
 It makes a little over 3 quarts (about 13 cups).
-I use ¼ cup per load, which means it makes enough for 52 load of dishes for me.
+I use ¼ cup per load, which means it makes enough for 52 loads of dishes for me.
 However, all dishwashers are different in the amount they hold for liquid detergent, so just fill your dishwasher detergent dispenser accordingly based on what it holds.

 Note: This recipe takes several hours to make, including cooking times, so if you make it be sure to set aside adequate time.
 That being said, if needed you can wait to finish after the blending step, completing the final cooking when you have the time, ensuring to refrigerate the blended mixture if it will be awhile before you can finish it.
 If you do this, you will probably need to cook it a bit longer to get it boiling, but then after that follow the cooking instructions as written.